pranjalkalal/CEH-Exam-Preparation/Chapter10:Denial-of-Service.md

   - **Partial HTTP Requests**: Slowloris sends partial HTTP requests to the target web server and continues to send headers periodically to keep the connections open but incomplete.
   - **Resource Exhaustion**: By keeping many connections open without completing them, Slowloris exhausts the server's resources, leading to denial of service for legitimate users.
 - Can be done with slowloris module in Metasploit.

+# Botnets
+A botnet is a network of compromised computers or "bots" that are controlled by a central command-and-control (C&C) server operated by an attacker or botmaster.
+These bots are typically infected with malware that allows the attacker to remotely control them without the knowledge of their owners.
+Botnets are commonly used for various malicious activities, including distributed denial-of-service (DDoS) attacks, spam email dissemination, information theft, and spreading further malware infections.

+active profiling, sequential change point detection (cumulative sum algorithm), wevlet signal based analysis. mitigation techniques like rate limiting, black and sink holding